 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
 Net loss per share is computed by dividing net loss by the weighted average number of shares of ordinary shares outstanding during the period.
+Weighted average shares were reduced for the effect of an aggregate of 1,125,000 shares of Class B ordinary shares that are subject to forfeiture if the over-allotment option is not exercised by the underwriters (see Note 4).
 At March 5, 2021, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of ordinary shares and then share in the earnings of the Company.
 As a result, diluted loss per share is the same as basic loss per share for the period presented.